Checkpoint Component

 To open the DevTools Console The DevTools Console helps you securely store, build, test, and deploy your software. tab:

-1. Preview your module in Express View Express View is how your end-user views you application.
+1. Preview your module in Express View Express View is how your end-user views your application.
 Express View also lets you preview your applications to test your configuration and view the styling.
 This is also the view your end-users will see when interacting with your application.
 After configuring a module, click Preview in the Module Builder to interact with the module in Express View..

 2. Right-click anywhere on your Express View page.